Catholic Church in England and Wales: Adoption

-Child abuse scandal
+Child abuse

 In November 2020 the Independent Inquiry into Child Sexual Abuse reported that between 1970 and 2015, the church in England and Wales had received more than 900 complaints involving more than 3,000 instances of child sexual abuse, made against almost 1,000 individuals, including priests, monks and church associates.
 In light of such serious and persistent allegations over decades, the Inquiry had hoped to gain the cooperation of the Vatican.
 In the event its repeated requests were thwarted.
 As a result, there have been calls for resignations of prelates in leadership roles both from victims, their families and supporters.
 The inquiry has not spared criticism of the church for prioritising its reputation over the suffering of victims.
 Cardinal Nichols was singled out in the inquiry report for lack of personal responsibility, or of compassion towards victims.
 However he has indicated he would not be resigning as he was "determined to put it right".
 In another article by Pepinster, she notes that the late Cardinal Basil Hume was "remembered for showing empathy to survivors but offered only pastoral care and kindness."